BentoOre0/Portfolio/README.md

 ## 📈 Recent Developments
 - Leveraging recent AI advancements to enhance my development process.
+- Bought a Raspberry Pi and began tinkering after IB exams

 ## 🎯 Goals
+- Learn hardware and electronics!
+(Most excited for someting new!)
 - Continue to excel in competitive programming and algorithm development.
-- Explore more advanced topics in AI and machine learning.
+- Explore more advanced topics in AI and machine learning, espescially with logistics optimisation
-- Learn more about the industry software development.

 ---